Abd al-Mu'min: Final years

-The Almohad empire was built by Abd al-Mu’min and effectively ruled by his family (known as the Mu‘minids).
+The Almohad empire was built by Abd al-Mu'min and effectively ruled by his family (known as the Mu'minids).
 This plus his ongoing military activity angered those who considered themselves the founders of the Almohad movement.
-These founders made an unsuccessful attempt to assassinate Abd al-Mu’min in 1160.
+These founders made an unsuccessful attempt to assassinate Abd al-Mu'min in 1160.

-Abd al-Mu'min returned from Al-Andalus to Morocco in 1162.
+Abd al-Mu'min returned from Al-Andalus to the Maghreb in 1162.
 Over the next year he stayed in Ribat al-Fath and began to gather troops within its walls with the intention of launching another expedition to Al-Andalus.
 However, he fell ill and, after long period of sickness, died there in May 1163 (Jumada II 558 AH).
 His body was transported to Tinmel, where he was buried, following a ceremony, next to Ibn Tumart in the religious complex (which was centred around the Great Mosque of Tinmel) he had built there years earlier.
 His son Abu Ya'qub Yusuf succeeded him.

 Legacy

 Abd al-Mu'min established a central government that would control North Africa for more than a half century after he died.
-He founded a dynasty which his family, the Mu’minids, controlled.
+He founded a dynasty which his family, the Mu'minids, controlled.
 He added to the traditional clan organisations of the Berbers the concept of Makhzan, a central administration staffed by Spanish Muslims.
 To keep the Empire's revenue flowing, he created a land registry.
 Abd al-Mu'min also supported the arts, but in keeping with the founders' wishes, when mosques were built he kept them simple and plain compared to other structures of that time.
 He is considered as a national hero in Algeria.

 He was also a prodigious builder of monuments and palaces.
 He notably founded the Kutubiyya Mosque in Marrakesh and the Mosque of Tinmel.
 In 1150 he built the Kasbah of the Udayas, across the river from Salé, and founded an adjacent settlement.
 Naming the new fortress al-Mahdiyya or Ribat al-Fath, he intended to use it as a staging point for future campaigns on the Iberian Peninsula.
 The settlement was further embellished and fortified by Yaq'ub al-Mansur at the end of the 12th century, and eventually became modern-day Rabat.